TheStreet Downgrades Solar Senior Capital (NASDAQ:SUNS) to C

-Solar Senior Capital (NASDAQ:SUNS) was downgraded by equities researchers at TheStreet from a “b-” rating to a “c” rating in a research report issued on Monday, TheStreetRatingsTable reports.
+Solar Senior Capital (NASDAQ:SUNS) was downgraded by analysts at TheStreet from a “b-” rating to a “c” rating in a research note issued to investors on Monday, TheStreetRatingsTable reports.

-Several other analysts have also issued reports on SUNS.
-Oppenheimer restated a “buy” rating and set a $15.00 target price on shares of Solar Senior Capital in a research report on Wednesday, August 5th.
-LADENBURG THALM/SH SH upgraded shares of Solar Senior Capital from a “neutral” rating to a “buy” rating in a research report on Friday, August 7th.
-Finally, ValuEngine upgraded shares of Solar Senior Capital from a “sell” rating to a “hold” rating in a research report on Tuesday.
-Two research analysts have rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and a consensus target price of $15.67.
+Other equities analysts also recently issued reports about the stock.
+ValuEngine upgraded shares of Solar Senior Capital from a “sell” rating to a “hold” rating in a report on Tuesday.
+Oppenheimer restated a “buy” rating and set a $15.00 target price on shares of Solar Senior Capital in a report on Wednesday, August 5th.
+Finally, LADENBURG THALM/SH SH upgraded shares of Solar Senior Capital from a “neutral” rating to a “buy” rating in a report on Friday, August 7th.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company’s stock.
+Solar Senior Capital presently has a consensus rating of “Hold” and an average target price of $15.67.

-Large investors have recently modified their holdings of the business.
+A number of large investors have recently bought and sold shares of SUNS.
+Clear Harbor Asset Management LLC acquired a new stake in shares of Solar Senior Capital during the 3rd quarter worth about $33,000.
+Marshall Wace LLP acquired a new stake in Solar Senior Capital in the first quarter worth about $42,000.
 Great West Life Assurance Co.
-Can lifted its holdings in shares of Solar Senior Capital by 15.4% in the second quarter.
+Can lifted its holdings in Solar Senior Capital by 15.4% in the second quarter.
 Great West Life Assurance Co.
-Can now owns 5,632 shares of the asset manager’s stock worth $71,000 after buying an additional 751 shares in the last quarter.
-California Public Employees Retirement System raised its stake in Solar Senior Capital by 4.5% during the third quarter.
-California Public Employees Retirement System now owns 35,100 shares of the asset manager’s stock valued at $442,000 after purchasing an additional 1,500 shares in the last quarter.
-Marshall Wace LLP purchased a new stake in Solar Senior Capital during the first quarter valued at $42,000.
-Two Sigma Advisers LP raised its stake in Solar Senior Capital by 4.3% during the second quarter.
-Two Sigma Advisers LP now owns 60,323 shares of the asset manager’s stock valued at $774,000 after purchasing an additional 2,500 shares in the last quarter.
-Finally, Clear Harbor Asset Management LLC purchased a new stake in Solar Senior Capital during the third quarter valued at $33,000.
-17.37% of the stock is currently owned by institutional investors and hedge funds.
+Can now owns 5,632 shares of the asset manager’s stock worth $71,000 after purchasing an additional 751 shares during the period.
+Private Advisor Group LLC acquired a new stake in Solar Senior Capital in the second quarter worth about $110,000.
+Finally, Bank of America Corp DE lifted its holdings in Solar Senior Capital by 267.4% in the second quarter.
+Bank of America Corp DE now owns 9,061 shares of the asset manager’s stock worth $117,000 after purchasing an additional 6,595 shares during the period.
+Hedge funds and other institutional investors own 17.37% of the company’s stock.

 Solar Senior Capital Ltd. is a business development company specializing in investments in leveraged, middle-market companies in the United States.
 The fund invests in the form of senior secured loans, including first lien, unitranche, and second lien debt instruments.
 It does not invest in start-up companies or companies having speculative business plans.